nibzard/poachers/ADMIN.md

 ## Notes

 - The max team size setting is stored in the database (persistent)
+- The poaching enabled/disabled setting is stored in the database (persistent)
 - Existing teams with more members than the new limit will not be automatically resized
 - All admin actions are immediate and cannot be undone (except by resetting)
+- When poaching is disabled, the API returns: `403 Forbidden: Poaching is currently disabled by the admin`